TPSampling/TPSampling_v0/README.md

 <h1>TPSampling : Trie based Pattern Sampling</h1>

-# Result of a running exemple of TPSampling on "adult" dataset.
+<h3> Result of a running exemple of TPSampling on "adult" dataset.</h3>

     ====== Thanks for using TPSampling ======
     Dataset : adult